BMKCloud Log in

 Comparative genomics involves the examination and comparison of the entire genome sequences and structures among different species.
 This field seeks to unveil the evolution of species, decode gene functions, and elucidate the genetic regulatory mechanisms by identifying conserved or divergent sequence structures and elements across various organisms.
 A comprehensive comparative genomics study encompasses analyses such as gene families, evolutionary development, whole-genome duplication events, and the impact of selective pressures.

-• Hi-C based Genome Assembly
+• Hi-C Based Genome Assembly

-Hi-C based Genome Assembly
+Hi-C Based Genome Assembly

 图片40